nmcl/sandbox/CuttingEdge/README.md

 Some of the work was developed by a number of people and relevant contributor files are in place.

-Relevant licence files will also be within specific directories.
+Licence files will also be within specific directories.

 ----